-This guide builds on the 2001 Asphalt Pavement Design Guide written and developed under the direction of Dr. James Crovetti, Marquette University, Department of Civil and Environmental Engineering.
+This guide updates WAPA's 2016 Asphalt Pavement Design Guide.
+The recent 2016 and 2018 editions build on the 2001 Asphalt Pavement Design Guide written and developed under the direction of Dr. James Crovetti, Marquette University, Department of Civil and Environmental Engineering.

-WAPA Engineering Director Deborah Schwerman provided major updates for this edition of the guide.
+WAPA Engineering Director Deborah Schwerman provided major updates for the recent editions of the guide.